19 Best Pilot Watches For The Aviation Enthusiast

 Against the black, granular dial centre, there are two prominent subdials, covering a small seconds and 12 hour counter, with the 12 hour counter using orange accents, and the small seconds counter with yellow tinges on the hand and inner ring.

-Expect sensational accuracy via the Calibre 9900 (or an altered version of it!).
-Master Chronometer certified, 54 jewels, rapid beat of 28,800VpH and a respectable power reserve of 60 hours.
+Home to Calibre 9900 (or an altered version of it), it is Master Chronometer certified with 54 jewels, rapid beat of 28,800VpH and a 60 hours power reserve.

 What We Like